lakhdarhaminad2NIH/STRIDES-Terraform/README.md

 # STRIDES-Terraform
-STRIDES team Terraform documentation , patterns, and recipes for GCP
+STRIDES team Terraform documentation , patterns, and recipes for GCP.
+Check the Wiki for documentation.